afragen/wp-debugging/readme.txt

     define( 'SCRIPT_DEBUG', true );
     define( 'SAVEQUERIES', true );

-Additionally the [Query Monitor](https://wordpress.org/plugins/query-monitor/) and [Debug Quick Look](https://github.com/norcross/debug-quick-look) plugins are installed and activated as dependencies to aid in debugging and troubleshooting.
+[Query Monitor](https://wordpress.org/plugins/query-monitor/) and [Debug Quick Look](https://github.com/norcross/debug-quick-look) plugins are installed and activated as dependencies to aid in debugging and troubleshooting.

 The [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugin is an optional dependency.